jlesage/docker-crashplan-pro/README.md

   4. Select the image, click *Download* and then choose the `latest` tag.
   5. Wait for the download to complete.
 A  notification will appear once done.
   6. Click on *Container* in the left pane.
-  7. Select your CrashPlan PRO container.
+  7. Select your CrashPlan container.
   8. Stop it by clicking *Action*->*Stop*.
   9. Clear the container by clicking *Action*->*Reset* (or *Action*->*Clear* if you don't have the latest *Docker* application).
 This removes the